dennycd/libgeocached/README.md

 ```

-### GCTree
+### Internal Implementation
-GCTree is an efficient search tree implementation for hierarchical partitioning of geographical space and cell indexing.
+libgeocached uses an efficient search tree implementation called __GCTree__ for hierarchical partitioning of geographical space and object indexing.
 Each tree node represents a rectangular geo cell with bounding latitude (north,south) and longitude (west,east) edges.
 It uses a binary representation of the geohash values for both lat and lng.
 For example, a 15bit precision binary geohash
 ```cpp
 latitude:  0b101000010000101
 longitude: 0b001010000100101